 - Only flush human waste and toilet paper.
 Much too often, wipes, sanitary napkins, feminine hygiene products, and even cat litter are flushed down toilets.
 These unwanted materials plus others, such as socks, shredded t-shirts, and rags, are discovered in septic systems.
 No matter the quality of the system, these items present challenges that will wreak havoc on your septic system.

 - Limit the disposal of food waste.
 It’s important to understand that food waste going down your garbage disposal and sink drain increases the solids in your septic system, which may have limited capacity.
-Materials like coffee grounds and vegetable peelings are difficult to digest quickly and can create back up concerns.
-Fats, oils, and grease (FOG’s) can solidify in your septic tank, requiring pumping out.
-Worse is the fact that FOG’s can solidify in your pipes and cause back-ups before making it to your septic tank, so pumping out won’t be enough.
+Materials like coffee grounds and vegetable peelings are difficult to digest quickly and can create backup concerns.
+Fats, oils, and grease (FOG) can solidify in your septic tank, requiring pumping out.
+Worse is the fact that FOG can solidify in your pipes and cause back-ups before making it to your septic tank, so pumping out won’t be enough.
 If you find yourself in this situation, jetting or rodding may be a very expensive upcharge to solve this problem.
-Industrial wastewater plants, municipalities, and service companies also observe that the natural biology of these treatment ecosystems tends not to digest fats, oils and grease very well and often require a mechanical means to remove this material.
+Industrial wastewater plants, municipalities, and service companies also observe that the natural biology of these treatment ecosystems tends not to digest fats, oils, and grease very well and often requires a mechanical means to remove this material.

 Why add a Bacillus-based cleaning product?

 Your feces (personal waste) continuously add to the biology of your septic tank system, which keeps the ecosystem thriving.
-However, the natural flora from (personal waste) doesn’t do a good job of breaking down FOG’s and sludge.
-These organisms tend to be less hardy and more susceptible to the disinfectants, detergents, and household cleaners that tend to weaken the ecosystem.
+However, the natural flora from personal waste doesn’t do a good job of breaking down FOG and sludge.
+These organisms tend to be less hardy and more susceptible to disinfectants, detergents, and household cleaners that tend to weaken the ecosystem.